mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 ---

 ## Per-Units to SI Units
-To create a comprehensive tutorial, let us start with an example where input data is defined in per-units, while the simulation results are outputted in SI units.
+Let us start with an example where input data is defined in per-units, while the simulation results are output in SI units.
 ```@example power
 using JuliaGrid # hide
 @default(template) # hide